ya0-yuan/tp/docs/DeveloperGuide.md

 ### Filter Feature

-Since now all entities are categorized into different classes, we want to make sure each class can have their own search method to easily filter an entity within a class or filter a list of entities.
+Since now all entities are categorized into different classes, we want to make sure each class can have their own filter method to easily find an entity or a list of entities within a class.

 #### Reasons for implementation

+The filter hairdresser/client feature can be useful when a specific client/hairdresser's information is needed at the moment.
 The filter appointment feature can be useful when scheduling a new appointment.
 By allowing the manager to check the availability of a certain hairdresser, or filter out a list of all appointments in a certain day, it avoids creating conflicting appointments and provides a more efficient way of scheduling appointments.

 #### Use cases